Complete Financial Questionnaire

 It’s a two-word pairing that strikes fear in your heart.

-Like terminal cancer and heart disease.
+Like terminal cancer or heart disease.

 All equally calamitous harbingers of doom.